diwalsh/Medical-Imaging-Segmentation-Application/README.md

 - **Step 6:** 3D Modeling and VR Integration - converting segmented images into 3D models and embedding them in a VR environment to enable immersive visualization.

 ## Models
-- **Model A (Classification):** This model categorizes CT scans into two groups, identifying whether they contain any of the organs of interest.
+- **Model A (Classification):** This model categorizes MRI images into two groups, identifying whether they contain any of the organs of interest.
 - **Model B (Segmentation):** Following classification, this model segments the images, pinpointing the exact locations of the organs within the scans.

 ## Web Application